 Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom & Dr. Athanasios Pallis

-Digital transformation is the integration of information technologies into business processes, changing how they operate and deliver value to their customers.
+Digital transformation (or digitalization) is the integration of information technologies into business processes, changing how they operate and deliver value to their customers.

 1. The Digital Transformation of Ports

 Like several sectors of the economy, the port and maritime industry have been impacted by digital transformation.
 Technology is used to improve, at times substantially, the performance or reach of organizations, including their management, operations, and assets.
 Information technologies, combined with leadership, can turn technology into transformations.
 Digital transformation implies a cultural change that requires organizations to challenge the status quo and incorporate technology continually.
 Still, digital transformation has been an ongoing process since the 1990s with the massive diffusion of personal computers in organizations, a process expanded by networking in the early 2000s.
 By 2010, a critical mass of storage and processing capabilities embedded in ubiquitous and large-scale information networks allowed new forms of digital transformation to occur.